Fencing Code From Glslang

 Switch The Subroutine

-Copy The Compute Shader Path
+Copy The Fragment Shader Path

 This copies the absolute path to the fragment shader source code to the Windows® clipboard.
 For example, a file path like the following: D:\Release6\Content\Library\Shader\User Basic Exercise\460\user_basic_exercise_fragment_shader.glsl is copied to the clipboard.

-Examine The Compute Shader
+Examine The Fragment Shader

 1. Start a text editor of your choice and select the option to open a file from disk.